 Today churches are rarely dominant actors in their relationship with the state, but they are not passive subjects of state regulation either.
-Their political strategies in the context of the twenty-first century need to be systematically analysed.
+Their

 Neutrality is a central concept in the analysis of church strategies.
 While states are expected to be religiously neutral, churches are expected to be politically impartial.
 Although it is rare for religious officials to be constrained in their political activity by law, direct partisan agitation is often seen as incompatible with democratic functioning.
 At the same time, protests on behalf of marginal groups such as immigrants, or opposition to extremist forces, for example, that of the French clergy's actions against Le Pen, are usually judged differently.
 Transitions from dictatorship to democracy also provide a context in which democrats expect churches to take a stand.
-And indeed, the southern and eastern European political transitions have many examples of clergymen playing an instrumental role in the process of democratisation.
-Churches are part of civil society, and can promote civil virtues even when bound by a hierarchical organisation.
+And, indeed, the Southern and Eastern European political transitions have many examples of clergymen playing an instrumental role in the process of democratisation.
+Churches are part of civil society, and can promote civil virtues even when bound by a hierarchical organisation.25

-But even churches which accept the basic principles of liberal democracy, like the Spanish Catholic church, may demand constitutional recognition of their primacy in certain cases, and even churches which acquiesce to the reality of church-state separation, like the Polish Catholic church, may fight against its explicit inclusion in the Constitution.
-The widespread demand of the churches for the recognition of their own particular role or of religious values, contrasts sharply with the laicist demand for maintaining a 'naked public sphere'.
+But even churches which accept the basic principles of liberal democracy, like the Spanish Catholic church, may demand constitutional recognition of their primacy in certain cases, and even churches which acquiesce to the reality of church-state separation, like the Polish Catholic Church, may fight against its explicit inclusion in the Constitution.26 The widespread demand of the churches for the recognition of their own particular role or of religious values contrasts sharply with the laicist demand for maintaining a 'naked public sphere'.